 Peter is also the author of the 1987 historical monograph Caring On The Grand: A History of the Freeport Hospital, and the memoir essay “Terrazzo,” published in the 2004 American anthology Walking Higher: Gay Men Write About The Deaths of Their Mothers.

-As a graduate of the Ontario College of Art and Design University, Kenneth began his career in sports marketing and event management for clients such as the National Hockey League, Major League Baseball, and General Motors.
+Ken began working as an environmental graphics designer in sports marketing and event management for clients such as the National Hockey League, Major League Baseball, and General Motors.
 He transitioned to senior design and art direction roles with marketing and design agencies prior to opening a design business in 2003.

-Kenneth began teaching at Ontario colleges in 2010 and deems it to be the most enjoyable and rewarding aspect of his career thus far.
+Ken began teaching at Ontario colleges in 2010 and deems it the most rewarding aspect of his career.

 Jennie is a freelance graphic designer, specializing in illustration, print and front-end web design for various clients since 2008.
 She has had the opportunity to create illustrations for the Toronto Regional Conservation Authority, design training manuals for Spinal Cord Injury Ontario and marketing materials for several local businesses.